project-robius/android-build/README.md

             .compile()
             .expect("java build failed!");

-        // `YourJavaFile.class` will be the Cargo-specified OUT_DIR.
+        // `YourJavaFile.class` will be in the Cargo-specified OUT_DIR.
     }
 }
 ```